 We conducted an experiment to see how well this model performs.
-We selected 13 of the 66 problems on the BMCT, focusing on problems involving net force, revolution rate, stability, and smoothness of ride.
+We selected 13 of the 68 problems on the BMCT, focusing on problems involving net force, revolution rate, stability, and smoothness of ride.
 We developed a list of 18 example situations, 15 of which were intended to be good analogs for specific test questions.
 These examples were described via a single sentence of text.
 We recruited three graduate students, with varying degrees of familiarity with sKEA, to serve as knowledge enterers (KEs), drawing each of the situations on the list.
-Our goal was to determine the feasibility of this model given diverse case libraries and to observe how the model performs with different combinations of similar case libraries.
+Our goal was to determine how well this model performs when given case libraries drawn by different individuals, and by combinations of individuals.